 What is Herbal Medicine?

-Herbal medicine, also known as phytotherapy, is a traditional healing practice that utilises plants and their extracts for medicinal purposes, to support or prevent illness.
-It has been practiced for centuries across various cultures around the world and it is estimated by the World Health Organisation that 80% of the world's population use herbal medicine as their primary health care.
+Herbal medicine, also referred to as phytotherapy, is a traditional system of healing that uses plants and their extracts for therapeutic purposes, supporting health and the prevention of illness.
+Practised for centuries across diverse cultures worldwide, herbal medicine remains widely used today.
+The World Health Organization estimates that approximately 80% of the global population relies on herbal medicine as a primary form of healthcare.

 Principles

-The principles of herbal medicine revolve around the belief that plants possess therapeutic properties that can support the body's natural healing processes.
-Different herbs are known to contain active compounds that can have various effects on the body, including anti-inflammatory, antimicrobial, analgesic, hormone balancing and immune-modulating, amongst many others.
+The principles of herbal medicine are founded on the understanding that plants contain therapeutic properties capable of supporting the body’s natural healing processes.
+Individual herbs contain bioactive compounds that exert specific physiological effects, including anti-inflammatory, antimicrobial, analgesic, hormone-regulating, and immune-modulating actions, among many others.

 Research